consindo/jono.nz/source/_posts/subscriptions.md

 ### YNAB

 I use [YNAB](https://www.youneedabudget.com/) to keep my budget under control, and I find it saves me hundreds of dollars every month.
-I wish it had bank feeds in NZ, but bank feeds are difficult, even in the UK & EU with open Banking.
+I wish it had bank feeds in NZ, but bank feeds are difficult, even in the UK & EU with Open Banking.
 YNAB costs **$7 USD/month**, but it's worth every cent.

 ## Offline

 ### 2degrees Phone + Internet

 I get both through [2degrees](https://www.2degrees.nz/), which tends to have the best international peering.
 At home, I get 1Gbps and a static IP for **$110/month**.
 I also have their **$27/month mobile plan** which gives a measly 2.5GB of data.

 ### Auckland Transport